joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/11/25/opinion/thanksgiving-penknife.html?searchResultPosition=2

 **Solomon Islands Protests: What’s Behind the Unrest?**\
-`Discontent has long simmered over a perceived unequal distribution of resources and the central government’s decision to switch allegiances to China from Taiwan.`\
+`Discontent has long simmered over a perceived unequal distribution of resources and the central government’s decision to switch allegiances to Beijing from Taipei.`\
 https://nytimes.com/2021/11/25/world/asia/solomon-islands-riot.html?searchResultPosition=3

 **N.F.L.
 Week 12 Predictions: Our Picks Against the Spread**\